What is the 11 plus?

 GL and CEM: Devon, Essex, Hertfordshire, Trafford, Yorkshire

-Please Note: This is an indicative list and we encourage you to consult with the local authority to understand the current provider for the 11+ test.
+Please Note: This is an indicative list and we encourage you to consult with the local council or the local school to understand the current provider for the 11+ test.

 What does it consist of?

-It consists of and focuses on the below four main areas.
-It might include all four or a combination from the four which varies between different areas of the country
+It focuses on the four main areas below.
+It might include all or a combination of the four, varying between different regions of the country.

-- English – follows the content of national curriculum and tests your child’s creative writing skills
+- English – follows the content of the national curriculum and tests your child’s creative writing skills.

-- Maths – follows the content of national curriculum and tests your child’s maths concept
+- Maths – follows the content of the national curriculum and tests your child’s maths concept.

-- Non-verbal reasoning – consists of logical based deductions.
-Often consists of problems with diagrams and pictures
+- Non-verbal reasoning – consists of logical based deductions, often with diagrams and pictures.

 When is it taken?

-The exam is taken towards the end of Year 5 or beginning of Year 6 of primary school.
-Each county has slightly different pattern, criteria and dates for the exam.
-We encourage parents to contact their local authority website for specific information: check your local authority website.
+The exam period is usually towards the end of Year 5 or beginning of Year 6 of primary school.
+Each county has slightly different patterns, criteria and dates for the exam.
+We encourage parents to contact their local council for specific information.

 Where is it taken?